 This book was the basis for the film Field of Dreams.
 A few things have been changed (J.D.
 Salinger apparently was not willing to be represented in the film), but if you enjoyed the film, I can definitely say the book is at least as good, if not better.

 Ray Kinsella is happily married and attempting to play farmer on a small, family farm in Iowa.
-He’s always loved the game of baseball, and is imparting this love onto his family, particularly his daughter, Karin.
+He’s always loved the game of baseball and is imparting this love to his family, particularly his daughter, Karin.
 One night he hears a voice tell him “If you build it, he will come..” and sees a vision of a baseball diamond where part of his cornfield is.
-Ray had been reading about the career of Shoeless Joe Jackson and thinks the voice means him.
+Ray had been reading about the career of Shoeless Joe Jackson and thought the voice means him.

 I enjoyed Shoeless Joe.
 The characters have great depth and the added details really help this story.
 For baseball fans who have seen the movie, I highly recommend the book.
 You’ll laugh and you’ll cry as the saying goes.
 Most of all, you’ll remember what the excitement of the game feels like.